TurboWarp/docs/docs/website/cloud-variables.md

 connection = cloudlibrary.connect(project_id, username, user_agent, on_set)
 ```

-It is possible to offer an API like `get_var` as long as the implementation of those is event-driven and uses one connection internally (then `get_var` just return the most recently received value).
+It is possible to offer an API like `get_var` as long as the implementation is event-driven and uses one connection internally (then `get_var` just returns the most recently received value).
 It just takes a little bit of work.

 ### Updates are buffered {#buffering}